mdn/content/files/en-us/web/css/color_value/color-mix/index.md

 {{EmbedLiveSample("mixing_two_colors", "100%", 150)}}

-When only one color has a percentage assigned, the total value of both colors is 100%.
-The above {{htmlelement("li")}} elements are 100%, 75%, 50%, 25%, 0%, and 50% white, respectively.
-In the last {{htmlelement("li")}}, when neither color was assigned a percentage, both defaulted to 50%.
+The total value of both colors in a `color-mix()` function is 100%, even if the values set by the developer don't total 100%.
+In this example, as only one color has a percentage assigned, the other color is implicitly given a percentage value so that the combined total equals 100%.
+In the last {{htmlelement("li")}}, where neither color is assigned a percentage, both default to 50%.

 ### Adding transparency

-This example demonstrates using the `ccolor-mix()` function to add transparency to a color by mixing any color with `transparent`.
+This example demonstrates using the `color-mix()` function to add transparency to a color by mixing any color with [`transparent`](/en-US/docs/Web/CSS/named-color#transparent).

 #### HTML